An In-Depth Look at Money Market Accounts

 What Is a Good Interest Rate for a Money Market Account?

 Money market interest rates are based on both the amount of the initial deposit and the duration of the deposit term.
 As a result, what qualifies as a good interest rate will vary based on these two factors.
-All else being equal, the national average sits at about .11%, while with Dime Community Bank, the average rate is well above that at 1.10%.
+All else being equal, the national average sits at about .11%, while with Dime Community Bank, the average rate is well above that.